-.
+I've had a long, but fun journey towards a healthy diet.
 I’m finding that each passing year makes it even more important to eat in a way that makes my body feel good.
 I used to be able to let down my guard a little here and there without any ill effect, but now I can tell the difference quickly.
 Here are the five lessons I’ve learned that help me keep on track.

 1. Simplify life when possible

 Is life with kids ever simple?
-I’m not sure, but I’ve found it helpful to keep things as simple as I can.
-If I overextend myself, preparing food the way I want can easily get off track.
+I’m not sure, but I’ve found it helpful to keep things simple when I can.
+If I overextend myself, preparing food the way I want to can easily get off track.
 Sure, there are busy seasons – that’s part of life.
-But keeping the schedule from becoming overtaxed can help make sure that you have a chance of eating well.
+But keeping the schedule from becoming overtaxed can help ensure that you have a chance of eating well.
 For me, that means I work out at home rather than going to a gym, I carefully choose which activities to involve my kids in, and attempt to schedule "down" time a couple times a week.
 What a simpler life looks like can be different for us all, but the point is to make your life sustainable and balanced.

-2. Plan meals
+2. Plan your meals

-can be accomplished as simply as jotting down your meal plans for the week on once piece of paper, and a grocery list on another, or it can be as sophisticated as using a program that allows you to track recipes, grocery lists and nutritional values.
-Do what works for you, as we all thrive on different systems.
+If you get home at 5:30 tired from a long day of work, have no healthy food in the refrigerator, and no meal plan in place, it can be hard not to eat whatever's easiest.
+And what's easiest and available isn't always the healthiest.
+(Frozen pizza anyone?)
+Meal planning can be as simple as jotting down your meal ideas for the week on one piece of paper and a grocery list on another, or it can be as sophisticated as using a program that allows you to track recipes, grocery lists and nutritional values.
+Do what works for you.

-3. Rotate favorite meals
+3. Rotate your favorite meals

 4. Cook once, eat twice

-can be served for quick lunches or another dinner in a couple of days.
+I wouldn’t recommend doing this with a new recipe, but if you have one of those favorite recipes in rotation coming up, why not double the recipe?
+Leftovers can be served for quick lunches or another dinner in a couple of days.
 If it's a favorite recipe, most of your family won't mind eating it again soon after.
-Or, just freeze the leftovers to defrost another week!
-If you keep the habit up, you can soon have a freezer full of favorite meals just waiting to be eaten.
+Or, just freeze the leftovers to defrost another week.
+If you keep up the habit, you can soon have a freezer full of favorite meals just waiting to be eaten.

-5. Prep vegetables
+5. Prep your vegetables

 This is one of my favorite tips, yet I know I don't do this often enough myself.
 I personally find that the thing holding me back the most when it comes to eating a lot of vegetables is prep time.
-Do you like stir frys?
+Do you like stir-frys?
 Why not cut up all of your favorite vegetables for the stir-fry in bulk, and then use throughout the week?
 Do you like roasting vegetables for a full, sweet flavor?
 Do the same thing, and wash, stem, peel, and chop ahead of time, so that you can simply throw the vegetables into the oven with a 3-minute nightly prep time throughout the week.
 Really, anytime you can get the lengthy prep work out of the way in one big and swift kitchen chopping session is a bonus for the rest of the week.
 It really helps you feel in control of your kitchen.